NitzanLavy/NitzanLavy/README.md

 - 🌱 I'm currently at the last semester of my B.Sc. in Computer Science & Physics degree at the Technion – Israel institute of Technology

-- 👨‍💻 All of my coding projects are available here
+- 👨‍💻 All of my coding projects are available here :mortar_board:

 <h3 align="left">Languages and Tools:</h3>